 Must the applicant organisation necessarily be a Dutch organisation?

-Yes, the organisation making the request must be registered with the Dutch Chamber of Commerce (Kamer van Koophandel).
+Yes, the applicant organisation must be registered with the Dutch Chamber of Commerce (Kamer van Koophandel).

-How should I arrange for the training of the local Young Expert?
+Should I arrange a training and introduction programme for the local Young Expert?

 Will the local and Dutch Young Experts work together?

-As a Dutch foundation, must we pay VAT on the YEP contribution?
+Must Dutch submitting organisations pay VAT on the YEP contribution?